Why is it so hard to find reasons to be happy?

 If you keep an open mind and really listen to what your brain is telling you, there’s usually a deeper meaning behind your negative emotions.

 They pop up for a reason — to inform you that you need to start making some different choices.
-So the next time you’re feeling guilty or shameful, don’t just sit there in self-pity.
+So the next time you’re feeling unfulfilled or guilty, don’t just sit there in self-pity.

 Use self-reflection questions to analyze why you’re feeling guilty or shameful.
 If you’re willing to look inward, you can turn negative emotions into building blocks for positive action.